gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 **Parameter**: `community_tax`

-`community_tax`: Defines the portion of block rewards (newly minted ATOM) that are diverted into the Community Pool, before the rest is distributed to stakers and validators.
-This parameter is modifiable through an on-chain `param-change` proposal.
+`community_tax`: Defines the percentage of block rewards (including transaction fees and inflation rewards) that is diverted to the community pool before the remainder is distributed to validators and delegators.

+The `community_tax` has these key characteristics:

+* It must be positive and cannot exceed 1.00 (or 100%).
+* The default value is set to 0.02 (2%) in the distribution module's default parameters.
+* Cosmos governance can adjust this parameter through on-chain proposals.

 **Parameter and Proposed Value**